 Ingested particulate matter (eaten or inhaled) is a key factor that elevates the adverse effects of air pollution on gut health.

-Air Pollution and Gut Microbiota
+Air Pollution and Gut Microbiota Composition

 When exposed to pollutants such as particulate matter, the intestines become more permeable.

-Air Pollution & Your Gastrointestinal Health
+Exposure to Air Pollution & Your Gastrointestinal Health

 Urban airborne particulate matter is commonly ingested via contaminated air or food.
 Under both normal and inflammatory intestinal conditions, this contaminated air or food can alter the gut microbiome and immune function.